mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

   Only when millions of new users are added, will the cost of running Spotify's servers and networks need to increase and that is relatively negligible compared to the additional revenue from new users.
   Therefore the referral discount method should be very effective at improving the **organisation function of increasing the number of users listening to Spotify**.

-- **Statistics on you listening to tracks**
+- **Give reviews on tracks and artists**
-  A Spotify user may be interested in knowing how long on average they spend each day listening to a particular song and a particular artist.
-Also a spotify user may want to make their listening statistics be public so that their friends can see what they have been listening too.
+  A Spotify user may be interested in knowing what other users think about a particular track or artist.
+Also a spotify user may want to like another users comment in order to express agreement with what they have said.

-  Allowing the statistics to be public would allow friends of that user to see what they are listening too.
-This initiative would be effective at satisfying their curiousity and help them learn about new tracks that their friends like.
+  Allowing reviews would really help users to find out whether the track or artist is for them and once they find good reviews for a particular track or artist, they will be encouraged to listen to them
   Listening to more music will result in users listening to more advertisements.
 This makes Spotify advertising more valuable to potential advertisers.
   More advertising revenue would achieve the **organisation function of increasing overall revenue**.